 How Socializing Can Get Easier And Harder As You Grow Older

-You just have more time to practice and catch up to people
+You just have more time to practice and catch up to everyone

 This is the biggest factor of all.
-Some people come out of high-school or university unsatisfied with how their social lives have gone so far.
-They look back and are bummed out that they didn't have many friends, or that they haven't had a relationship yet, or that they didn't get to take part in all the usual experiences people their age seemed to be having.
-High-school and college are important, but when you're done with them you're still relatively young.
+Some people come out of high school or university unsatisfied with how their social lives have gone so far.
+They look back and are bummed out that they didn't have many friends, or haven't had a relationship yet, or didn't get to take part in all the usual college experiences, like going to parties.
+High school and college are important, but when you're done with them you're still quite young.
 Many people start to get the hang of socializing in the years after graduating, just because they have more time to practice and figure things out on their own.

-A lot of people seem to go through a natural trajectory where they're really awkward and shy in high-school, a lot better, but still struggling somewhat in college, and then by their mid-twenties they've gotten past the worst of it.
-There was nothing intrinsically wrong with them, they just needed a little more time to pick up the concepts, learn to work around a naturally shy personality, or to catch up with everyone after getting a late start.
+A lot of people seem to go through a natural trajectory where they're really awkward and shy in high school, a lot better, but still struggling somewhat in college, and then by their mid-twenties they've gotten past the worst of it.
+There was nothing intrinsically wrong with them when they were younger.
+They just needed a little more time to pick up some social concepts, learn to work around their naturally inhibited personality, and to catch up with everyone after getting a late start.
+Others don't hit their stride until their mid-thirties or older, but once they're caught up they can have as rewarding a social life as anyone else.

-You'll have had more time to take on new interests and round yourself out more
+You've have had time to take on new interests and round yourself out more

-When you're younger you just haven't had enough time to develop a range of interests.
-I think people can more easily fit into stereotypes when they're in high-school simply because of they haven't had a chance to move beyond the handful of things they naturally got interested in first.
+When you're younger you just haven't had as much time to develop a range of interests.
+I think people more easily fit into stereotypes when they're in high school simply because of they haven't had a chance to move beyond the handful of things they naturally got interested in first.
 As people get older they've had the time to pick up additional hobbies and flesh out their personality.
-We sometimes accidentally get into pastimes we never would have guessed we'd enjoy one day.
-Of course, the more interests you have, the easier of a time you'll have relating to people and making conversation with them.
-You'll also be able to do more things with your friends (e.g., you can go mountain biking with them, instead of bowing out and telling them you'll only meet them for dinner later).
+They can even accidentally get into pastimes they never would have guessed they'd enjoy one day.
+Of course, the more interests you've dabbled in over the years, the easier a time you'll have relating to people and making conversation with them.
+You'll also be able to do more things with your friends (e.g., you can join them when they go mountain biking, instead of bowing out and saying you'll only meet them for dinner later).

 People tend to get more comfortable with themselves as they get older

-Many people have personalities, or interests, or appearances that go against what society seems to say are the 'right' ones to have.
+Many people have personalities, interests, or appearances that go against what society says are the "right" ones to have.
 When they're younger they can feel really conflicted about this.
-Following their natural dispositions seem to make them the happiest, but they may also take society's messages to heart and tell themselves things like, "I'm such a loser for being into anime.
-Why can't I just like cars and golf and whatever and be a normal person?"
+Following their natural dispositions seems to make them the happiest, but they may also take society's messages to heart and tell themselves things like, "I'm such a loser for being into anime.
+Why can't I just like cars and golf and whatever and be a 'normal' person?"

-As people age they tend to make peace with the ways that they're different.
+As people age they tend to make peace with the ways they're different.
 They learn to be more sure of themselves and not be too swayed by what everyone else thinks.
-They decide there's nothing wrong with being how they are, and that some people will like it and others won't, and that they can handle it.
-Sometimes they don't even have to be all that old before they develop that mentality.
+They decide there's nothing wrong with being how they are, and some will like it and others won't, and that they can handle that.
+Some people aren't even that old before they develop that mentality.
+Practically, this means they act and feel more quietly confident, and they no longer hesitate to seek out the type of social life that works best for them (e.g., only having a few friends, skipping on rowdy parties, being unembarrassed about joining a tabletop gaming club).

 You can hang out with a wider range of people

-In high-school and college you're more restricted in who you can spend time with.
-I don't even mean stereotypical movie stuff like how a Prep can't hang out with a Goth.
+In high school and college you're more restricted in who you can spend time with.
+I don't even mean 80's teen movie stuff like how a Prep can't hang out with a Goth.
 When you're younger there's an unwritten expectation that you're going to be friends with people close to your own age.
-But if someone is twenty eight there's nothing stopping them from hanging out with their 45-year-old coworker, or the 37-year-old guy they play poker with.
+But if someone is twenty eight there's nothing stopping them from hanging out with their 45-year-old co-worker, or the 37-year-old they play poker with.
 It's okay to have a wider range of friends, and once you're out in the world you get exposed to a broader group of people.

-Sometimes people will tell you that they don't have a ton of friends because they feel like they just don't have much in common with their similar age peers.
+Sometimes people will tell you that they don't have a ton of friends because they feel like they just don't have much in common with their similar-age peers.
 When you get older this doesn't hold you back as much.
-If you feel like you want to hang around more experienced, mature people, or a very specific variety of person, then you can go find them.
+If you feel like you want to hang around more experienced, mature types, or people from a very specific niche or subculture that's suited to you, then you can seek them out.

-You have more resources to find the right kind of social environment for you
+You usually have more resources to find the right kind of social environment for you

 People aren't jerks as much

 Everyone knows that kids and teenagers can be really nasty to each other.
 I don't want to oversimplify things and say adults are never mean-spirited or abusive.
 They are.
 They can also be jerks to each other in much more subtle, insidious ways.
 But in general adults are nicer and more tolerant in the face of social awkwardness.
 If a young girl is acting a bit shy her classmates could very well make fun of her to her face.
 An adult is more likely to be polite, patient, understanding, and accommodating.
 They may try to subtly include or help someone who's being quiet at a party.
 Especially in certain workplace environments, people are a lot more behaved.
-Even if an adult is put off by someone who's socially awkward, they're more likely to just bite their tongue and stay out of the person's way, rather than try to make their lives miserable.
+Even if an adult is put off by someone who's socially awkward, they're more likely to just bite their tongue and go on with their day, rather than try to make the person's life miserable.

 In a lot of ways, this all creates an atmosphere where it's easier and safer for someone who struggles with social skills to be themselves, and to work through their issues.
 Yeah, not everything will be perfect.
-For example, if a person tries to invite someone out who's not interested they may still get a 'polite' run around.
-But at least they can be pretty sure they won' t be openly mocked for asking the wrong person to see a band with them.
+For example, if someone tries to invite an acquaintance out who's not interested, they may still get a "polite" run around.
+But at least they can be pretty sure they won't be openly mocked for asking the wrong person to see a concert with them.

 Other people don't care what you do as much

 This is a bit related to the idea of people not being jerks.
-When you're in high-school a diverse group of people are all forced to be in close proximity to each other.
-Even when you want to tell yourself you shouldn't care what other people are doing, you can't help but know anyways, and get sucked into it to a degree.
+When you're in high school a diverse group of people are all forced to be in close proximity to each other for most of the week.
+Even when you try to tell yourself you shouldn't care what everyone else is doing, you can't help but know anyway, and get sucked into it to a degree.
 This is way less of a problem in college, and almost totally goes away after that.
 When you're older you have way more freedom to do your own thing and not get a hard time for it.
-For one, people can't follow what you do.
-They're also busy with their own lives and have better things to do than worry about how someone else spends their time.
+For one, people can't practically keep track of what you do.
+It's not like they have to see you in class.
+They're also busy with their own lives and have better things to do than worry about how someone else spends their days.

 Ways socializing can get harder as you get older